ChrisJan00/timers_love/README.md

     timer = Timers.create(timeout)
         -- timeout is optional.
 Specifies the time after which the timer expires.
-Default value is 0 (immediate expiration when started).
+Default value is 0 (immediate expiration when started). timer = Timers.immediate()
+        -- creates an "immediate" timer (marked by negative timeout).
+Its callback will be resolved at the start of the update function, so that it can spawn new timers that will update in the same iteration, as opposed to a timer with timeout 0, which will spawn timers that will update in the following iteration.